HTTPWorkshop/httpworkshop.github.io/index.md

 We expect that each day will cover about two broad areas of discussion, possibly with presentations, or just open discussion.
 There will be plenty of unstructured time for "hallway" discussions, as well as social events.

+There is a 200 Euro fee for participation to cover costs; lunch, drinks and snacks will be included.

 ## Want to Come?